EdoardoMonteleoni/keyword-search-volume-forecast/README.md

 # Data understanding

-The time frame considered is from February 2018 to December 2022, and the final data set is made up of a date column filled with year-month values, a second column consisting of monthly search volume derived from the company's Google Ads account, and a final field with historical number of passengers for the intended Airport.
+The time frame considered is from February 2018 to December 2022, and the final data set is made up of a date column filled with year-month values, a second column consisting of monthly search volume derived from the company's Google Ads account, and a final field with a historical number of passengers for the intended Airport.

 Since the data frame is made up of only 59 records,  I did not use any particular structured tool to build it.
 As for the forecasts, I used the programming language R, particularly [feasts](https://feasts.tidyverts.org/) for time series analyses and [fable](https://fable.tidyverts.org/) for the forecast part.